netbox-community/devicetype-library/README.md

 - `comments`: A string field which allows for comments to be added to the device. (**Default: None**)
   - Type: String
   - :test_tube: Example: `comments: This is a comment that will appear on all NetBox devices of this type`
 - `is_powered`: A boolean which indicates whether the device type does not take power.
-This is mainly used as a workaround for validation testing on non-devices (i.e. rackmount kits for mounting desktop devices) (**Default: True**)
+This is mainly used as a workaround for validation testing on non powered devices (i.e. rackmount kits or patch pannels.) (**Default: True**)
   - Type: Boolean
   - :test_tube: Example: `is_powered: false`
 - `weight`: A number representing the numeric weight value.
 Must be a multiple of 0.01 (2 decimal places). (**Default: None**)